Using Single Sign-On (SSO)

 It is composed of a set of configuration files, and a program called spoa-sso, which talks to HAProxy using the SPOE (Stream Processing Offload Engine) protocol.

 SSO allows you to:

-Implement access control to applications on your network, even if the applications themselves do not support Kerberos
+Implement access control to applications on your network, even if the applications themselves do not support authentication or the Kerberos protocol.

 The SSO solution allows users to access different resources and applications, depending on their rights.

 In a Microsoft environment, users of an organization are part of a domain.

 Active Directory is a set of services that provide authentication, identification, and management of users of a domain.

 Active Directory also deals with these protocols within the domain: